 Romans 8:38-39 declares, “For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in creation, will be able to separate us from the Love of God that is in Christ Jesus our Lord”.

-Nothing can separate us.
+Nothing can separate us when we are in Christ.
 Nothing.
 Not our doubts, not our fears, not even ourselves.

 He never left me.
 He was with me through every single step of this painful process.
 He did answer my prayer, in His time, better than I could have ever pictured.
 I don’t know why He didn’t help resolve these doubts earlier.
-I think He was waiting for me to seek after Him fervently, to give up the resentful, hateful seed that had been planted so deeply into my heart.
+This is not a stance on Calvinism vs. Arminianism, but I do think He was waiting for me to seek after Him fervently, to give up the resentful, hateful seed that had been planted so deeply into my heart.
 And if I ever face this again throughout my walk, I know I can face it with the assurance of knowing Christ will see me through.
 I also will not stop in my pursuit of objective truth- I just have a confidence now that it will point back to Christ.
 After all, He is the way, the truth, and the life (John 14:6).

 From this time I have also taken away this: Doubt is okay, it’s natural.
 Doubt is not something to be ashamed of, in fact it can be so good.
 It is a season, that most, if not all, people do face.
 God uses all seasons to sharpen us, to mold us, and to grow us.
+It’s nearly a cousin of faith, but tackling our doubt deepens our faith.
 He doesn’t want blind followers.
 He wants us to pursue Him and praise Him with a confidence and assurance.